Smart contracts and reaction-function games: Symmetric investment games

 The best-reply reaction $\textit{BR}_i$ is particularly simple for weakest-link games and entails matching the minimum investment, $\textit{BR}_i(a_{-i}) = \min_{j \neq i} a_j$.
-Not only is it safe, it is also the only norm-proof and payoff-consistent reaction function. \footnote{Combining proofs, one may also show that $\textit{BR}_i$ is the only norm-proof reaction that is safe for all parameter values $\lambda > 1$.}
+Not only is it safe, it is also the only norm-proof and payoff-consistent reaction function. \footnote{In fact, $\textit{BR}_i$ is the only norm-proof reaction that is safe for all parameter values $\lambda > 1$.}

 \begin{theorem} For weakest-link games, reaction function $R_i \in \mathcal{R}_i$ is norm-proof and payoff consistent if and only if $R_i = \textit{BR}_i$. \end{theorem}